AlenaGM/marvel/README.md

 _Single Page Application built with React.
 IN PROGESS_

-Training project made while following [JavaScript + React course] by Ivan Petrychenko on Udemy in order to master basic principles of React and Redux.
+Training project made while following [JavaScript + React course] on Udemy in order to master basic principles of React and Redux.

 Project uses [Marvel Comics API].